5.3 Advocacy for Patients and Families

 Test Your Knowledge

-A family member requests an adult patient's full record but provides no patient permission or representative documentation.
+A family member requests an adult patient's full record but provides no patient permission or personal representative documentation.
 Which response best reflects advocacy and compliance?

 A